Mushymato/TrinketTinker/guide/6-Extras.md

 A new machine that can be purchased from [the Blacksmith](https://stardewvalleywiki.com/Blacksmith) for 50 [Gold Bars](https://stardewvalleywiki.com/Gold_Bar) once the [Anvil](https://stardewvalleywiki.com/Anvil) recipe is obtained.

-Consumes 3 [Star Shards](https://stardewvalleywiki.com/Star_Shards) to reroll the variant on a TrinketTinker trinket, no effect on vanilla trinkets.
+Consumes 15 [Omni Geode](https://stardewvalleywiki.com/Omni_Geode) to reroll the variant on a TrinketTinker trinket, no effect on vanilla trinkets.

 The Trinket Colorizer is just a normal machine with qualified id `(BC)mushymato.TrinketTinker_TrinketColorizer`, mods are free to add their own machine rules.

-By default, the colorizer will never roll the same variant twice in a row.
-Anvils have similar rule applied to them, for TrinketTinker trinkets only.
+The colorizer will never roll the same variant twice in a row.
+Anvils have similar rule applied to them for TrinketTinker trinkets.